aixigo/PREvant/api/README.md

-The image `aixigo/prevant-api` provides the REST-API in order to deploy Docker containers and to compose them into reviewable application.
+The image `aixigo/prevant` provides the REST-API in order to deploy containers and to compose them into reviewable application.

 # Configuration

-In order to configure the REST-API container create a [TOML](https://github.com/toml-lang/toml) file that is mounted to the docker container's path `/app/config.toml`.
+In order to configure PREvant create a [TOML](https://github.com/toml-lang/toml) file that is mounted to the container's path `/app/config.toml`.

 ## Container Options